S3 method for class 'formula'

 .fct

-Applied to all subsets of elements as received from .obj.
+A function or string function name.
+Applied to all valid combinations of names parsed from .obj.
 Must return a length 1/scalar, numeric, atomic vector.

 .set